Bromine: Hydrogen bromide

 At room temperature, hydrogen bromide is a colourless gas, like all the hydrogen halides apart from hydrogen fluoride, since hydrogen cannot form strong hydrogen bonds to the large and only mildly electronegative bromine atom; however, weak hydrogen bonding is present in solid crystalline hydrogen bromide at low temperatures, similar to the hydrogen fluoride structure, before disorder begins to prevail as the temperature is raised.
 Aqueous hydrogen bromide is known as hydrobromic acid, which is a strong acid (pK_{a} = −9) because the hydrogen bonds to bromine are too weak to inhibit dissociation.
-The HBr/H_{2}O system also involves many hydrates HBr·nH_{2}O for n = 1, 2, 3, 4, and 6, which are essentially salts of bromine anions and hydronium cations.
+The HBr/H2O system also involves many hydrates HBr·nH2O for n = 1, 2, 3, 4, and 6, which are essentially salts of bromine anions and hydronium cations.
 Hydrobromic acid forms an azeotrope with boiling point 124.3 °C at 47.63 g HBr per 100 g solution; thus hydrobromic acid cannot be concentrated beyond this point by distillation.

-Unlike hydrogen fluoride, anhydrous liquid hydrogen bromide is difficult to work with as a solvent, because its boiling point is low, it has a small liquid range, its dielectric constant is low and it does not dissociate appreciably into H_{2}Br^{+} and HBr_{2}^{−} ions – the latter, in any case, are much less stable than the bifluoride ions (HF_{2}^{−}) due to the very weak hydrogen bonding between hydrogen and bromine, though its salts with very large and weakly polarising cations such as Cs^{+} and NR_{4}^{+} (R = Me, Et, Bu^{n}) may still be isolated.
+Unlike hydrogen fluoride, anhydrous liquid hydrogen bromide is difficult to work with as a solvent, because its boiling point is low, it has a small liquid range, its dielectric constant is low and it does not dissociate appreciably into H2Br+ and HBr_{2}- ions – the latter, in any case, are much less stable than the bifluoride ions (HF_{2}-) due to the very weak hydrogen bonding between hydrogen and bromine, though its salts with very large and weakly polarising cations such as link=caesium|Cs+ and link=quaternary ammonium cation|NR_{4}+ (R = Me, Et, link=butyl group|Bu_{n}|) may still be isolated.
 Anhydrous hydrogen bromide is a poor solvent, only able to dissolve small molecular compounds such as nitrosyl chloride and phenol, or salts with very low lattice energies such as tetraalkylammonium halides.